chevah/compat/CONTRIBUTING.rst

 PAM
 ---

-PAM test requires the chevah-pam-test PAM module to be enabled.
+PAM tests require the chevah-pam-test PAM module to be enabled.

 Create a file `/etc/pam.d/chevah-pam-test` with the following content::